Construction sites and COVID-19

 Impact on Cash Flow - Interim Payment Regime

-If the progress of work on construction sites is being affected because of implementation of the government health and safety measures, this will lead to reduced valuations and, potentially, cash flow issues for contractors.
+If the progress of work on construction sites is being affected because of the implementation of the government health and safety measures, this will lead to reduced valuations and, potentially, cash flow issues for contractors.
 This could be a major problem if employers maintain strict adherence to contractual payment mechanisms.
 Contractors need to secure cash flow in the short term, therefore, for the sake of the liquidity of the construction industry going forward, parties could seek to agree an alternative payment regime for a set period (and subject to review) to take into account the COVID-19 impact.

-Indeed, in relation to Government construction projects, the Government has issued advice to public authorities (Cabinet Office Procurement Policy Note PPN 02/20 (the “PPN”) https://www.gov.uk/government/publications/procurement-policy-note-0220-supplier-relief-due-to-covid-19 to ensure that they pay the supply chain quickly so that any projects on suspension or working at reduced capacity can be resumed swiftly once the COVID-19 outbreak is over/or adequately contained.
+Indeed, in relation to government construction projects, the government has issued advice to public authorities (Cabinet Office Procurement Policy Note PPN 02/20 (the “PPN”) https://www.gov.uk/government/publications/procurement-policy-note-0220-supplier-relief-due-to-covid-19 to ensure that they pay the supply chain quickly so that any projects on suspension or working at reduced capacity can be resumed swiftly once the COVID-19 outbreak is over/or adequately contained.
 The PPN advocates extreme measures in critical situations including, contracting authorities to consider: accelerating payment practices; allowing advance payments up to a cap of 25% of the contract sum; and considering paying disputed invoices without admission of liability and with a view to reconciling at a later date.

 It is important to point out that the PPN contains guidance only and is not strictly mandatory.
-However, in critical situations the advice contained within the PPN is worth considering in the context of both public and private sector projects.
+However, in critical situations, the advice contained within the PPN is worth considering in the context of both public and private sector projects.
 A pragmatic approach will be required in order to manage contractual relationships and achieve project completions.